 DESCRIPTION OF DUTIES

-Essential: An advanced level university degree in communications, journalism or related field.
+Essential: A first-level university degree in communications, journalism, or a related field.

-Proven ability to project manage, multi-task, prioritize, research and write to short deadlines.
+Proven ability to multitask, prioritize, research and write to short deadlines.

 Respecting and promoting individual and cultural differences

 Desirable: Intermediate knowledge of another UN Language (French, Arabic, Spanish, Russian or Chinese).